 Demand for solar power products is also affected by macroeconomic factors, such as energy supply, demand and prices, as well as regulations and policies governing renewable energies and related industries.
 For example, in 2011, a decrease in payment to solar power producers, in the form of FIT and other reimbursements, and a reduction in available financing caused a decrease in the demand for solar power products, including solar modules, in the European markets.
 Payments to solar power producers decreased as governments in Europe, under pressure to reduce sovereign debt levels, reduced subsidies such as FIT.
 Furthermore, many downstream purchasers of solar power products were unable to secure sufficient financing for solar power projects due to the global credit crunch.
 Demand for solar modules in Europe fell significantly in 2013, but rose again in 2014 as the price of solar modules decreased, reflecting a decrease in the minimum pricing threshold of solar modules in the European Union, and as solar power generation companies constructed more projects in anticipation of a downward adjustment in FIT policies in the United Kingdom.
-As a result, many solar power producers that purchase solar power products from manufacturers like us were unable or unwilling to expand their operations.
-As a result, many solar power producers that purchase solar power products from manufacturers like us were unable or unwilling to expand their operations.
-As a result, the average selling price of our solar modules, which represented 91.8% of our total revenue in 2014, decreased from RMB4.3 per watt for 2012 to RMB3.8 per watt for 2013, and further decreased to RMB3.78 per watt (US\$0.61 per watt) for 2014.
+As a result, many solar power producers that purchase solar power products from manufacturers like us were unable or unwilling to expand their operations because of the changes in prices and FIT policies.
+Consequently, the average selling price of our solar modules, which represented 96% of our total revenue in 2015, decreased from RMB3.8 per watt for 2013 to RMB3.78 per watt for 2014, and further decreased to RMB3.57 per watt (US\$0.55 per watt) for 2015.